Browse by Medical Category

-CHARLESTOWN—March 25, 2014—Since she started as Charlestown Substance Aubse Coalition (CSAC) Program Coordinator last fall, Gretchen Wagner has focused on using youth asset based prevention strategies and engaging the community in acknowledging its strengths in building a better future.
+CHARLESTOWN—March 25, 2014—Since she started as Charlestown Substance Abuse Coalition (CSAC) Program Coordinator last fall, Gretchen Wagner has focused on using youth asset based prevention strategies and engaging the community in acknowledging its strengths in building a better future.
 Gretchen came to Charlestown with a strong foundation in social justice both domestically and abroad in education and public health.
 After two years as a Peace Corps Volunteer and trainer in Senegal, Gretchen earned a Masters Degree in Dispute Resolution from the University of Massachusetts Boston in 2004.
-Her degree opened a new career path for Gretchen, one that recognized the importance of a strength-based approach to development and reconciliation.
+Her degree opened a new career path, one that recognized the importance of a strength-based approach to development and reconciliation.

 Gretchen earned her Bachelor’s degree from Rocky Mountain College in Billings, and another Master’s Degree in Education from Harvard University.